aredn/documentation/arednGettingStarted/node_admin.rst

    :align: center

   Generic URL service template
-      This template allows you to enter a descriptive *service name* to clearly identify your service (currently "Generic URL" as a placeholder).
+      This template allows you to enter a descriptive *service name* to clearly identify your service ("Generic URL" is a placeholder).
 Click in the field to the right of the *service name* to select from the dropdown list the type of icon that will be displayed for this service (if any).
 The icon you choose will be displayed to the right of the service name on **mesh status** pages.

       In the *protocol* field on the next row, enter the `protocol to use <https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers>`_ for this service.
 Common protocols include ``http`` for website services and ``ftp`` for file transfer services.
 Other services may use other protocols.
 From the dropdown list in the next field, select the node or host on which this service is running.
 If you defined *Host Aliases* (described below), you will see these host aliases in the dropdown list.

       In the next field enter the network port on which the host is listening for service connections.
 There may be several applications provided through a single web server on a node or host using a single port, and in that case a valid application *Path* must be entered after the port number.
-In other cases the network port alone may uniquely identify the application or program that is listening for user connections to that service.
+In other cases the network port alone will uniquely identify the application or program that is listening for user connections to that service.
 You can find additional information on ports at the following link: `Network Ports <https://en.wikipedia.org/wiki/Port_(computer_networking)>`_.

-  Simple Text service template
+  Simple text service template
     This template allows you to create an informational label which is not clickable.
-Enter a descriptive label (currently "Simple text" as a placeholder).
+Enter a descriptive label ("Simple text" is a placeholder).
 Click in the field to the right of the text label to select from the dropdown list the type of icon that will be displayed for this label (if any).
 The icon you choose will be displayed to the right of the service name on **mesh status** pages.
 From the dropdown list in the next field, select the node or host with which this label is associated.
 If you defined *Host Aliases* (described below), you will see these host aliases in the dropdown list.

   Network time service template
     To advertise a local NTP server, select the *NTP Server* template.
 The required field values are all filled for you.
 You can change any of the defaults that are not appropriate for your situation.

   Additional service templates
     Additional templates have been created for common services, with the goal of making it easier to define these services on your nodes.
 These templates fill in some of the fields with typical values, while allowing you to customize the information appropriately.
-Templates exist for several types of IP cameras as well as Winlink, MeshChat, Mapping, Proxmox, and web-based services.
+Templates exist for several types of IP cameras as well as Winlink, MeshChat, WeeWx, Mapping, Proxmox, and web-based services.

   You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.

 Viewing, Editing, and Deleting Services
-  On the **Node Services** display your services are listed as a series of rows.
+  On the **Local Services** display your services are listed as a series of rows.
 You can change any of the fields for any of the services in this list.
 If you want to delete a service row, click the [-] icon on the right side of that row.

   You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.